winkelict/ADXL362/README.md

 The order of the function arguments are in order of likely to be most used to least used.
 For example, activateAutonomousMotionSwitch has the following parameters:

 	short activateAutonomousMotionSwitch(uint16_t minForceInMg = 250, uint16_t maxFroceInMg = 150
 	  									, uint32_t inActminTimeInMs = SEC_TO_MS(5), bool linkMode=false, bool autoSleep = false, bandwidth bandwidthInHz = ad_bandwidth_hz_6_wakeup_ultralowpower);

 Most likely to be changed are the activity / inactivity settings, like so:

 	acc.activateAutonomousMotionSwitch(150,250,2000);

-Which means: activate (awake=1) when a force detected of at least 150mg and deactivate when no force more than 250mg detected for at least 2.0 seconds
+Which means: activate (awake=1) when a force detected of at least 150mg and deactivate when no force more than 250mg detected for at least 2.0 seconds.
-Attention: in bandwidth other than ad_bandwidth_hz_6_wakeup_ultralowpower also a minimum time to activate can be set, for this see: custom detection.
+Attention: when using a bandwidth other than ad_bandwidth_hz_6_wakeup_ultralowpower also a minimum time to activate can be set, for this see: custom detection.

 The following 2 settings are linkMode and autoSleep: acc.activateAutonomousMotionSwitch(150,250,2000,linkmode,autosleep)
 - linkMode: true: the adxl362 functions as an autonomous motion switch but awake 0/1 has to be acknowledged by calling: